Hertika/Travelo-Travel-Agency-Website-main/README.md

 # Travelo-Travel-Agency-Website-main
-Sure, here's the updated README file without the license and contact sections:

----

-# Travelling Agency Website

 ## Introduction
 A comprehensive travel agency website developed using HTML, CSS, and JavaScript.
 Users can search for cities, manage travel plans, and finalize bookings.
 The system includes user account management, a cart system, and a streamlined checkout process.